Inspections, Compliance, Enforcement, and Criminal Investigations

 CVM is responsible for FDA's industry education and regulatory activities involving BSE and animal feed.
 BSE is "Bovine Spongiform Encephalopathy" and is often referred to as "mad cow disease."
 There are two BSE-related feed regulations: 21 CFR 589.2000, entitled “Animal Proteins Prohibited in Ruminant Feed" which was adopted in 1997, addresses the feeding of ruminant animals.
 A second rule, 21 CFR 589.2001, entitled “Cattle Materials Prohibited in Animal Food or Feed to Prevent the Transmission of Bovine Spongiform Encephalopathy” was adopted in 2009.
 21 CFR 589.2001 prohibits the use of certain cattle-origin materials in the feed of all animals and is aimed primarily at rendering operations.

-CVM has five Guidance Documents in place dealing with BSE (67-70, dated February 1998, and 195, dated May 2009).
-The Guidance Documents address renderers, protein blenders, feed manufacturers, distributors and on farm feeders.
+CVM has Guidance Documents in place dealing with BSE.
+The guidance documents address renderers, protein blenders, feed manufacturers, distributors and on farm feeders.
 The Compliance Program Guidance Manual and the inspection checklist are available on the CVM website, as are a variety of other BSE information, including a database containing a summary of the most recent inspection of each firm.

 Questions on inspectional assignments and regulatory activities in the BSE area should be addressed to the CVM/Division of Compliance (HFV-230) at 240-276-9200.